by Rebekah Martin

 The Walk to END Alzheimer’s is a small part of life that gives more back to you than you invest.
 For example, when you walk, run, cycle or do other activities, you receive the gift of discovering courage, tenacity and the inner strength you possess

 It isn’t what you do that makes you an athlete.
 It isn’t how fast or how far you go or haw many personal bests you have.
 Its waking up every day knowing that you will take on whatever life has for you that day.
 You embrace the challenges – physical, emotional and spiritual – because you know it’s the challenges that make you stronger.

 Through your journey you realize you have gained the strength to face it all – the best days and the worst – for what they are: Days, Moments, Experiences

 As you set out to walk this morning, remember, Every finish line is a gift.

 And because of what you’re doing today, you can expect BIG things!

-Stephanie Muhlbach is the Activity Director at Pacifica Senior Living Paradise Valley in Phoenix, AZ.
+Contributing Author Rebekah Martin is the Community Relations Director at Pacifica Senior Living in Modesto, CA.